,

 Read my affiliate policy.

-Wellness Mama » Blog » Recipes » Side Dish Recipes » Homemade Sauerkraut Recipe (Easy Countertop Method)
+Wellness Mama » Blog » Recipes » Homemade Sauerkraut Recipe (Easy Countertop Method)

 Fermenting is an age-old way of preserving foods and increasing their nutritional value.
-Turning cabbage into sauerkraut is one of the easiest fermented foods to master.
+Turning a few pounds of cabbage into sauerkraut is one of the easiest fermented foods to master.
+We love it as a side dish, on top of hot dogs, or even as a soup topping.

 Why is this sauerkraut better for you?
-During fermentation, billions of beneficial bacteria are produced.
-Because it’s homemade (and not pasteurized like in the store), this bacteria is still present when we eat it and helps our gut flora.
+During fermentation, cabbage produces billions of beneficial bacteria.
+Because it’s homemade (and not pasteurized like in the grocery store), the bacteria are still alive and ready to help our gut flora.

-In fact, homemade sauerkraut is one of the least expensive and easiest ways to add probiotics to our diets!
+Homemade sauerkraut is one of the cheapest and easiest ways to add probiotics to our diets!

 Sauerkraut: Why Make It from Scratch?

-In short, it is cheaper, healthier, and oh so much tastier!
+In short, it’s cheaper, healthier, and oh so much tastier!

-Being the ¼ German that I am, I have always had a love of sauerkraut.
+Being the ¼ German that I am, I’ve always had a love of sauerkraut.
 The problem is, short of authentic German restaurants, good sauerkraut is hard to find.
 The logical solution, of course, was to make my own.
-Sauerkraut was the first thing I got brave enough to try to ferment, and it will always have a special place in my heart and on my counter.
+Sauerkraut was the first thing I was brave enough to try to ferment, and it will always have a special place in my heart (and on my counter).

 Sauerkraut has all the benefits of traditional fermented foods, including the abundance of natural probiotics.
-It is made using natural lactic acid fermentation.
+Lactic acid fermentation is what makes kraut.
 In other words, beneficial Lactobacillus bacteria do the hard work of breaking down the cabbage into its delicious and salty final product.

-Store-bought sauerkraut is often cooked, killing the beneficial bacteria.
+Manufacturers often cook store-bought sauerkraut, killing the beneficial bacteria.
 The few good brands, like Bubbies, are great, but expensive.

 The Kraut-Making Process: Sauerkraut 101